charlotteZ765/347project/README.md

 ---

 ## Setup
 In this competition, our task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 From the damaged computer system (Kaggle dataset), we have two main components: a training set of 8,694 passengers whose transport status is known, and a test set of 4,278 passengers to predict.
 The datasets contain information about passengers aboard the Spaceship Titanic, with each row representing an individual.

 ### Key Features
-- Identifiers: PassengerID - Embeds group information, and Cabin, which reflects physical location on the ship (Deck/Num/Side).
+- Identifiers: PassengerID - Embeds group information, and Cabin, which reflects physical location on the ship (Deck/Num/Side)
-- Demographics: HomePlanet, Age, and VIP status.
+- Demographics: HomePlanet, Age, and VIP status
-- Behavioral features: participation in CryoSleep, as well as expenditures in RoomService, FoodCourt, ShoppingMall, Spa, and VRDeck.
+- Behavioral features: participation in CryoSleep, as well as expenditures in RoomService, FoodCourt, ShoppingMall, Spa, and VRDeck
-- Travel route: indicated by the Destination.
+- Travel route: indicated by the Destination
-- Target variable: Transported, a binary label indicating whether a passenger was mysteriously transported to another dimension.
+- Target variable: Transported, a binary label indicating whether a passenger was mysteriously transported to another dimension

 ### Feature Engineering
-- TotalSpending: a composite measure aggregating spending across all onboard services to capture engagement level.
+- TotalSpending: a composite measure aggregating spending across all onboard services to capture engagement level
-- Cabin decomposition into CabinDeck, CabinNum, and CabinSide to account for all possible location-based effects.
+- Cabin decomposition into CabinDeck, CabinNum, and CabinSide to account for all possible location-based effects
-- Group extraction from PassengerId to define Group and NumberInGroup.
+- Group extraction from PassengerId to define Group and NumberInGroup
-- TravelingAlone: A derived binary feature indicating whether the passenger is part of a multi-person group.
+- TravelingAlone: A derived binary feature indicating whether the passenger is part of a multi-person group

 `df['Cabin'] = df['Cabin'].fillna("Unknown/0/Unknown")`